jdmar3-comp426/a04-simmiagarwal/README.md

 Now that our dependencies are installed, we should look at our file structure.

-You will have only two main files for this assignment, `server.js` which contains the bulk of our code to createe the API and `database.js` which deals with the database.
-Skeletons of these files have been createed for you.
+You will have only two main files for this assignment, `server.js` which contains the bulk of our code to create the API and `database.js` which deals with the database.
+Skeletons of these files have been created for you.
 You will fill in the function definitions based on the instructions below.

 > You will notice that the examples below are using a slightly different method for defining functions.
 This is intentional, because I want you to be able to recognize both.
 What you will see here is an example of ES6 “arrow” functions.
 There are pros and cons to using this method, which we will discuss.
 The major things to be aware of is that they are:
 1. not self-referencing, which means that they cannot be invoked from within themselves; and they are